 TRC, together with some of its subsidiaries including Calpe, has been granted a rating of A++ (Superior) by AM Best.
-Calpe continues to benefit from the 80% quota share treaty (the "TRL Quota Share") that it places with TransRe London Limited ("TRL").
+Calpe continues to benefit from the 80% quota share treaty (the "TRL Quota Share") that it places with TransRe London Limited ("TRL"), a fellow subsidiary of TRC.